Gordon Signy Fellowships

 Board of Regents Considerations: In assessing the applications, the Board of Regents will consider the scientific and clinical merit of the application, the qualifications of the applicant, the value of the proposed study to the applicant, and the value of the proposed study to the applicant's community.
 Other sources of income may be held at the same time as the Fellowship, but in making their recommendation the Board of Regents will consider the financial need of the applicant.

 Retrospective Award Prohibited: The Board of the Trustees will not award a Fellowship to support a course of study already completed.
-Trainees already undertaking training, or about to do so, are not eligible to apply for a Gordon Signy Fellowship.
+Trainees already in training, or for whom training will begin prior to 1 January 2020, are not eligible to apply for a Gordon Signy Fellowship.

 Application Forms: You may complete the forms using one of the formats below.
 The PDF FORM format is designed to be completed on a computer, saved, printed and then mailed and emailed.
 The PDF-TEXT ONLY format can only be printed.
 It can then be filled out by hand, copied or scanned and mailed/emailed.
 The TEXT form may also be scanned and then completed on a computer.
 The forms contain all the information needed for completion of the application including the email and postal (airmail) addresses to which they must be sent.